centarro/commerce-docs/docs/v2/user-guide/setting-up-store.md

 ![Store page](./images/store-landing-page2.png)

-To create a store, navigate to Commerce > Configuration > Store > Stores interface and click <em>Add store</em>.
+To create a store, navigate to the *Commerce > Configuration > Store > Stores* interface and click the <em>Add store</em> local action link.
 This will take you to a form where you aill be prompted to supply all of the details mentioned above.
 Be sure to review both the main form and the items in the sidebar.

 ![Store create](./images/store-add.png)